edhoblyn/GameBrief/Docs/GameBrief_Features_Planned.md

 # GameBrief — Features Planned

-> Last updated: 2026-03-12
+> Last updated: 2026-03-13

 ---

-## Highest Priority Gaps
+## Highest Priority Product Gaps

-These still look like the clearest missing demo features based on the current codebase.
+These are the clearest missing features based on the current Rails app and UI.

 - Events index filters by game and time range (`This Week`, `This Month`, `Future`, `All`)
+- Persisted notification preferences instead of `localStorage`-only toggles on `My Profile`
+- Real recommendation logic for the recommendations panel on `My Profile`
-- Loading / disabled states on patch and event summary buttons
+- Loading / disabled states on patch and event AI summary actions
-- Real recommendation logic behind the My Profile recommendation area
-- Persisted notification preferences instead of local UI-only toggles

 ## Strong Next Features

-- Saved AI chats so users can revisit older patch conversations
+- Patch chat history list so users can reopen older patch conversations instead of only continuing the current per-patch chat
-- Notification centre or inbox for reminders, patch drops, and recommendation updates
+- Notification centre / inbox for reminders, patch drops, and recommendation updates
-- Reminder digest emails or event reminder confirmation emails
-- Pagination on games, patches, and events
+- Pagination on games, patches, events, and user search results
-- Events page empty-state and filter-layout polish once filtering exists
-- Editable profile bio or richer persisted profile fields so `My Profile` is not partly hard-coded
+- Editable bio and real profile stats instead of the current hard-coded `My Profile` filler values
-- Better player profiles beyond the current basic stats view
+- Reminder confirmation emails or digest emails
+- Better empty states and filter layout polish on events once filtering exists

+## Social / Community Work Still Missing

+- Follow other users
+- Public player profiles with real social relationships and persisted activity
+- Replace mock `For You` / `Communities` feed content with stored app data
+- Real community membership or join/leave flows
+- Patch comments or reactions
+- Shareable patch links / share UI

 ## Product / UX Enhancements

-- Trending or activity feed for followed games
-- Patch comparison view between the latest and previous patch
+- Patch comparison view between latest and previous updates
 - Patch difficulty / impact meter for casual players
-- Live Twitch streamer module on game pages
-- Colour-coded patch/update categories on game pages
+- Trending activity feed for followed games
-- Platform tags on game cards and game pages
+- Platform tags on game cards and game detail pages
+- Live Twitch / creator module on game pages
 - Player onboarding quiz for genres and platform preferences
-- Richer profile editing fields such as bio and optional profile stats customization

-## Social / Community Ideas

-- Follow other users
-- Rich public player profiles with real social data
-- Patch comments or reactions
-- Shareable patch links / share UI
-- Real community pages instead of the current My Profile mock community cards

 ## Longer-Term Ideas